2022 Boston Red Sox season: July

 A four-game series in Tampa Bay opened with a 10–5 loss for the Red Sox.
 After falling behind 5–1, Boston tied the game at 5–5, but were shutout after the fifth inning.
 Starter Brayan Bello allowed five runs on seven hits in four innings for a no decision.
 The loss went to Jake Diekman, the second of four Boston relievers, who allowed two runs on one hit in one-third of an inning.
 J. D. Martinez had two doubles and drove in two runs.
 The Rays also won the second game of the series, 3–2.
 Chris Sale made his first start of the season, receiving a no decision after holding Tampa Bay scoreless on three hits in five innings.
 With Boston holding a 2–0 lead entering the bottom of the sixth, the Rays scored three runs in the bottom of the inning, two of them coming on a play during which Boston made two errors.
 Matt Strahm, the second of five Red Sox relievers, took the loss.
 Both Strahm and Trevor Story were struck by baseballs during the game and left with possible hand or wrist injuries.
 Tampa Bay won the third game of the series, 4–1.
-Boston's lone run came in the fifth inning as Xander Bogarts scored when Christian Vázquez grounded into a double play.
+Boston's lone run came in the fifth inning as Xander Bogaerts scored when Christian Vázquez grounded into a double play.
 Starter Josh Winckowski took the loss after allowing three runs on four hits in six innings.
 The Rays won the final game by a 5–4 score, becoming the first time Boston was ever swept in a four-game series at Tropicana Field.
 Red Sox starter Kutter Crawford had a no decision after allowing three runs on six hits in six innings.
 John Schreiber took the loss after allowing two runs on three hits in one inning of relief.
 Rafael Devers homered, his 20th of the season.